A Completely Made Up, Fantastical Biography of George David Darrow (1861-1925)

 You have caught her expression exactly—the hauteur in the tilt of her whiskers, the quiet command in her eyes, and that curious curve of her tail that declares she belongs nowhere but exactly where she pleases.
 She was, I must tell you, most intrigued by the mice.
 Your mice are not embellishments—they are characters with presence and charm, just as real as any lord or lady in a parlor.
 She stared at them with her tail twitching for a good while before curling up beside the hearth, as if to say, “So long as they keep their manners, they may stay.”

 The painting now hangs above my drafting table, where the light hits it gently in the morning.
 It gladdens me beyond words.
 There is a joy in knowing another soul sees the world with such tenderness and wit.
 You understand what most overlook—that animals carry entire stories within them, full of grace, comedy, and silent dignity.
-Your art carries that rare and enviable gift: an understanding not only of appearance, but of soul.
+Your art carries that rare and enviable gift: an understanding not only of appearance but of soul.
 It is the very same spirit I see in your field mice and hedgehogs, all going about their lives with quiet dignity and muddy paws.
-There is kinship there, between your world and mine, though mine tends to veer more toward the moss-covered and mist-lit.
+There is a kinship there, between your world and mine, though mine tends to veer more toward the moss-covered and mist-lit.

 I remain your grateful friend in art and in imagination.
-It is a comfort to find another who knows that animals speak, and that their stories are worth telling.
+It is a comfort to find another who knows that animals speak and that their stories are worth telling.

 Miss Tiggles offers a single mew of approval—high praise from such a notoriously discriminating feline.

-With fondest thanks and admiration,
+With the fondest thanks and admiration,

 George David Darrow